 - Evidence of prior success of proposed activities is essential, with appropriate metrics.

-- Measurable outcomes – We seek projects that deliver real change and include actions that will have clear, measurable outcomes.
+- Measureable outcomes – We seek projects that deliver real change and include actions that will have clear, measurable outcomes.
 It is important to demonstrate that careful thought has been given to determine what indicators can be measured to evidence impact.
-For example, where training is undertaken – how will you measure actual change in behaviour, what will be the actual change delivered as a result of workshops; how will you know if the anti-poaching patrols have been effective or if the protected area is having the desires results?
+For example, where training is undertaken – how will you measure actual change in behaviour, what will be the actual change delivered as a result of workshops; how will you know if the anti-poaching patrols have been effective or if the protected area is having the desired results?

 What financial information does WFN look for in an application?

 - Cost-effective projects will succeed over those that are less efficient, do not provide evidence of value for money, or which spend a high percentage of the Award on salaries and international travel.
 A Whitley Award is worth £40,000 GBP in project funding to be spent over a one year period.